310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 of course, i will also [help] out. i am quite good at [drawing]\~ scribble scribble\~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori nod %}
-Ah, the vegetables are drawn so itty-bitty and cute…♪ It looks kinda like Shinkai-senpai’s signature — the drawing in his signature is also really cute and soothing to my heart…♪
+Ah, the veggies are drawn so itty-bitty and cute…♪ It looks kinda like Shinkai-senpai’s signature — the drawing in his signature is also really cute and soothing to my heart…♪
 {% endbubble %}

 {% bubble Kanata v2 %}
-ufufu, you will make me blush with that praise. midori [excels] at praising people to show their best, yes~?
+ufufu, you will make me blush with that praise. midori is [good] at flattering people so that they do their best~

 let’s draw more\~ hehehe\~♪
+{% endbubble %}

+{% bubble Kanata sigh %}
 but before that, i have to call souma over~ i will message him through my [phone], although i am [worried] he will not pick it up.

 souma does not seem to like [digital devices].